OWASP/owasp-mastg/Document/Testcases/0x01f_OMTG-CODE_Android.md

 #### Black-box Testing

-##### Static Test

-When targeting a compiled Android application, the most reliable method is to first decompile it in order to obtain the AndroidManifest.xml file (see Decompiling Android App Guide - #TODO-Create a general guide that can bee referenced anywhere in the OMSTF) and check the value of "android:debuggable" attribute.
+When targeting a compiled Android application, the most reliable method is to first decompile it in order to obtain the AndroidManifest.xml file (see Decompiling Android App Guide - #TODO-Create a general guide that can bee referenced anywhere in the MSTG) and check the value of "android:debuggable" attribute.

 Otherwise, use the Android Asset Packaging Tool (aapt) to check the debuggable flag :